 Tree Root Damage

-If you have a tree that’s starting to resemble the Leaning Tower of Pisa, there’s a good chance its roots are in dire straights.
+If you have a tree that’s starting to resemble the Leaning Tower of Pisa, there’s a good chance its roots are in dire straits.

-Okay, so trees don’t have to always have to grow perfectly straight to be healthy, but trees that lean are more likely to experience cracking and falling.
+Okay, so trees don’t always have to grow perfectly straight to be healthy trees, but ones that lean are more likely to experience cracking and falling.
 If your tree has root damage, the whole tree will be affected.
-Some indications your tree’s roots have been injured or are at risk of injury include exposed roots and cracked or uplifted soil at the base of the tree.
+Some visible signs that show your tree has damaged roots or are at risk of injury include exposed tree roots and cracked or uplifted soil at the base of the tree.

-From lawn to tree, the presence of fungi generally indicate the presence of some underlying bad news for homeowners.
-If you spot fungi growing on a tree trunk or around its base, it’s highly likely your tree is decaying from the inside out.
+From lawn to tree, the presence of fungi generally indicates the presence of some underlying bad news for homeowners.
+If you spot mushrooms growing on a tree trunk or around its base, it’s highly likely your entire tree is decaying from the inside out.

-Why Ignoring A Dying Tree Is A Bad Idea
+Why Ignoring A Dead or Dying Tree Is A Bad Idea

 Appearance isn’t the only reason to address that sickly tree in your yard.
 Safety and disease spread are two other big concerns.